Rochelle spends as much time in the kitchen as she does at a keyboard. It's no surprise that cooking and food are favorite article subjects.

 So why are these substandard oils used?

 Simple.
 They are cheaper, even when "enhanced" with a half-dozen additives.

 How to Find Homemade Salad Dressing Recipes

-There are a few very easy, basic recipes with this article but, of course, they are endlessly variable by just making simple changes.
+There are a few very easy, basic recipes in this article, but, of course, they are endlessly variable by just making simple changes.
 There are thousands of easy recipes online.

 - As appropriate for you, add the word tofu, avocado, bleu cheese, low fat/non-fat, low sodium, or diabetic to your search.

-- You can search for a specific cuisine; e.g., Asian, Mexican, French, Italian.
+- You can search for a specific cuisine, e.g., Asian, Mexican, French, or Italian.